BuiltByRobyn/mkdocsmaterialcomms/docs/what-is-prototype.md

 ## Adjust Prototype Settings

-1. Select a **Device and Model**.
+1. Select a Device and Model.
 2. Preview your prototype.
-3. Select **Background color**.
+3. Select Background color.
-4. Set the prototype's **Starting Frame**.
+4. Set the prototype's Starting Frame.

 ## ![Grid Example](<images/Prototype%20tab%20of%20right%20sidebar%20with%20device,%20preview,%20background,%20and%20flow%20settings%20(1).png>)

 ---

-## Publishing the Prototype

-1. **Click the Share button** in the top-right corner of the Figma interface.
-2. **Set the sharing permissions** to either **Anyone with the link** or specify particular individuals or teams.
-3. **Click Copy Link** to obtain the URL for sharing your prototype.

----

-## Presenting the Prototype

-1. **Open the prototype link** in your browser by pasting the copied link.
-2. **Enter Presentation Mode** by clicking on the full-screen icon, which will display your design in a distraction-free environment.
-3. Navigate through frames and interactions to demonstrate the flow.

-Read more about presenting protoypes in **[presenting protoypes.](presenting-prototypes.md)**
+## Next Steps

+Having created your new prototype, you can now read more about presenting it to clients or colleagues.
+Visit **[presenting prototypes](presenting-prototypes.md)** for more information on showcasing your design!